The Office of Undergraduate Research Scholars & UHSP Presents

 How to print a poster at Mines

 The Office of Undergraduate Research Scholars will cover the cost of the first poster printed by student researchers presenting at the Undergraduate Research Symposium.
 Though you can order your poster to be printed anytime via the HelpDesk ticket system, there is a rigid timeline in which your poster must be printed.
-All posters must be printed between April 1st and April 15th.
+The deadline to print posters will be announced soon.
 Please follow the instructions below carefully:

 - After you are finished making your poster, save it with a PDF file extension formatted for printing.
 Poster files should not be larger than 20mb.
 Prior to submitting a HelpDesk ticket, make sure your poster looks good.
 We recommend doing a scaled down test print on an 8.5″x11″ sheet of paper to make sure your poster looks presentable, legible, and the color is accurate.